 Specialist Agents

-DojOps includes 16 built-in specialist agents for intelligent prompt routing, plus support for user-defined custom agents.
-Each agent is a domain expert with a tailored system prompt, keyword set, and optional tool dependencies.
+DojOps includes 32 built-in specialist agents for keyword-based prompt routing, plus support for user-defined custom agents.
+Each agent has a domain-specific system prompt, keyword set, and optional tool dependencies.

 How Routing Works